unlwly/unlwly.github.io/_posts/2023-02-11-fuck-you-world.md

 ---
 layout: post
 title: Fuck you, world!
-description: First post
+description: First post on my blog
-summary: First post
+summary: First post on my blog
 comments: true
 tags: [tag]
 ---

 Hey there, this is the first post on my blog

-just trying out some stuff, doing stuff...
+just trying out some stuff, *doing stuff*...

-> is there any point to this?
+> is there a point to this?

-no, just like everything, this is all meaningless
+**no**

-this is just a js function to get the current time in Prague:
+here's a js function to get the current time in Prague in 24h format:
 ```js
 function startTime() {
     var now = new Date();